ccgd-profile/BreaKmer/README.md

   - The file provided is intended for data generated using the paired-end Illumina TruSeq library.
   - Many of the Illumina library sequences have been annotated [elsewhere](https://wikis.utexas.edu/display/GSAF/Illumina+-+all+flavors).
 - reference_fasta = genome reference fasta formatted file containing all the chromosome reference sequences that were used to initially align the data.
+  - This shold be a single file containing all the sequences.
 - gene_annotation = Annotation file containing the location of reference genes.
 These can be downloaded from UCSC Genome Browser, (i.e., [hg19 refGene table](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/))
 ```
 #bin    name    chrom   strand  txStart txEnd   cdsStart        cdsEnd  exonCount       exonStarts      exonEnds        score   name2   cdsStartStat    cdsEndStat      exonFrames